Paying Your Semester Bill

 Pending Financial Aid

-Stafford Loans: New Borrowers and Graduate students may need to complete an e-MPN (electronic Master Promissory Note) for your loan to credit.
+Federal Direct Loans: New Borrowers and Graduate students may need to complete an e-MPN (electronic Master Promissory Note) and/or Entrance Counseling for your loans to credit.

 How to Pay Your Tuition Bill

-Tuition, fees, room and board are due on the date printed on the bill.
+Tuition, fees, room and board are due on the date printed on your bill.

 Students must either: